Relocating to a new country is one of life´s great adventures, but it can also be daunting, especially if you have children to think about.

 How to relocate as an expat with children: Preparing for change

 One of the first steps is to ensure that your children have had the recommended immunisations for your destination.
-Online guides such as NHS Fit for Travel and Travel Health Pro offer country-by-country advice.
+Online guides such as NHS Fit for Travel offers country-by-country advice.

 Other factors will depend on your children’s ages and the country you are relocating to, says Clara Wiggins, author of the Expat Partner’s Survival Guide.

 Wiggins, along with her husband and their two daughters, have lived in a host of locations around the world.
 She suggests preparing your children by involving them in home searches and school visits.

 “If you are not able to take children on a look-see, I would recommend doing a video for them or even a live Facetime or Skype so they can get an idea of where they are going.”
 Google Earth and Streetview can be useful too, she says.

 You can also ease the transition by bringing familiar things from home on the plane, rather than waiting for them to arrive later.

 “We brought my younger daughter’s fairy lights for her bedroom, and we also brought their duvet and pillow covers.
 The first few nights in a new place can be hard so making their rooms feel like home is one way to help.”